davidmcclure/news-vec/notebooks/thesis4/index.md

 <img src="figures/nyt-corr-dist.png" />

-So, a modal value of ~0.4, though with some meaningful variation.
+So, a modal value of ~0.4, though with quite a bit of variation.
 (This is where all of the different measurements of similarity come in handy -- by aggregating over all of them, we can get a much more densely-sampled view on these relationships.)
 We can then do this for each of the 15 outlets, and compare these distributions over correlations, which surfaces some very significant differences:

 <img src="figures/ca-corr.png" />